abelgeorgeantony/debian-rice/SETUP.md

 Monospace Text: 16\
 Scaling Factor: 1.30\
 I also change the default zoom of pages in firefox to **133%**.
 Firefox->Settings->Zoom->Default Zoom.

+### Setting up GNOME extensions
+Refer to ./guides/Gnome-Extensions.md for the list of extensions and its configurations.\

 ### Installing custom fonts
 My native language is Malayalam.
 So when browsing the web I sometimes come across content that is displayed in Malayalam, the characters are replaced by placeholder characters.
 This is because Malayalam fonts are not included with debian.
 To install a font:\